akang05/Alvin-Kang-blog/index.md

 The authors recognized that while people think and speak in everyday language, most software doesn’t.
 This mismatch inspired them to design a system that **interprets and clarifies human intent**, reducing the cognitive barrier to working with data.

+**Additional context for readers:**
+- Understanding **traditional visualization workflows** helps appreciate DataTone’s advantages.
+- Being familiar with **natural language processing basics** makes it easier to follow the technical explanations.
+- Recognizing that **ambiguity is normal in human language** clarifies why “shared disambiguation” is necessary.

 ---

 ## Natural Language Interfaces for Visualization